-- Identify assets that could be risked: This step consists of identifying which business or external assets might be damaged by one of the hazards listed above.
-Some common examples are employees, customers, buildings, a business reputation, and the environment.
+- Identify assets that could be at risk: This step consists of identifying which business or external assets might be damaged by one of the hazards listed above.
+Some common examples are employees, customers, buildings, a business's reputation, and the environment.

 - Analyze the impact: The last step consists of figuring out what sort of harm could be done to the company assets.
-For example, the company could lose money in a lawsuit if a person gets injured, it could get fined for being out of compliance with regulations, or it might suffer a loss of customers after a cyber attack steals personal information from a sales database.
+For example, the company could lose money in a lawsuit if a person gets injured; it could be fined for being out of compliance with regulations; or it might suffer a loss of customers after a cyber attack steals personal information from a sales database.

 After analyzing all of these reports, whoever acts as the company's risk manager can try to mitigate each risk.
 For example, a safety program, smoke detectors, and fire extinguishers might reduce the risk of accidental fires.
 Better security could reduce the chance that hackers can steal valuable data.
-Of course, no company can take steps to totally eliminate every threat, but this is a good first step.
+Of course, no company can take steps to totally eliminate every threat, but these are examples of good first steps.